-7.3.1 FPDU Size Considerations
+7.3.2 FPDU Size Considerations

-MPA defines the Maximum Upper Layer Protocol Data Unit (MULPDU) as the size of the largest ULPDU fitting in an EMSS-sized FPDU.
-MULPDU is EMSS minus the FPDU overhead (6 octets) minus space for markers and pad octets.
+MPA defines the Maximum Upper Layer Protocol Data Unit (MULPDU) as the size of the largest ULPDU fitting in an FPDU.
+For an empty TCP Segment, MULPDU is EMSS minus the FPDU overhead (6 octets) minus space for markers and pad octets.